ual-arm-ros-pkg/arduino_daq/README.md

 arduino_daq
 ==================

-This package contains a ROS node for UAL eCAR's Arduino-based DAQ system, with 4 analog outputs (MAX5500) and GPIO support.
+This package contains a standalone C++ library and a ROS node for UAL eCAR's Arduino-based DAQ system, with 4 analog outputs (MAX5500), ADC inputs and GPIO support.

-Examples of use & demos:
+Examples of use & demos for ROS:

 * Launch: